DannyEllisCode/UEA-job-alerts/README.md

 I felt this would be a good first project to use some of the things I have learned in pandas and BeautifulSoup and to learn how Github works (although Git was not used locally).

-I hold no affiliation with the UEA and am happy to remove this repository upon request as this is only for personal and to display as part of a working portfolio.
+I hold no affiliation with the UEA and am happy to remove this repository upon request as this is only for personal use and to display as part of a working portfolio.

 ---